 The reference to “new leadership” suggest Sahota thinks the ousting of Kober inevitable.
 Harringay ward, which Emina Ibrahim will no longer contest, re-selected its two other anti-HDV sitting councillors, while Bounds Green ward, which has three pro-HDV sitting councillors at present, saw one stand down and the other two facing challenges.
 Finally, in St Ann’s ward, pro-HDV councillor Barbara Blake has decided to stand down after being triggered, and there was already one vacant seat.
 However, anti-HDV councillor Noah Tucker was automatically re-selected.

 Tucker, a senior figure in Haringey Momentum, is the brother of housing activist Pilgrim Tucker, who has been prominent in campaigns relating to the Grenfell Tower fire, and of Calvin Tucker, with whom for several years he ran a website called 21st Century Socialism.
 Now removed from the web, the site has been described as reflecting the more pro-Soviet strand of British communism.
-The Tuckers’ father is sculptor William Tucker, a member of the Royal Academy.

 In July, Noah Tucker opposed Haringey Council’s adopting the International Holocaust Remembrance Alliance’s definition of anti-semitism.
 In a June 2016 Facebook post he described allegations of antisemitism in the Labour Party as “part of an orchestrated campaign” designed to “undermine and isolate the Labour leadership in preparation for an internal party coup against Jeremy Corbyn”.
 The antisemitism definition has been adopted by a number of Labour-run councils across the capital without controversy, but the relevant meeting in Haringey was disrupted by heckling.
 Tucker won his St Ann’s seat at by-election in October 2016.
 He has been contacted for comment.